08 Jan New Jersey’s top 10 children’s autism friendly activities – 2020 List | Friends of Cyrus

 Flight Fit N Fun- Sewell, NJ Sensory Friendly Jump.
-First Sunday of every month 6-8pm
+The first and third Sunday of every month from 9-10am.

 9. Diggerland USA

-Originally hailing from the UK, Digglerland opened its first USA based park in West Berlin New Jersey in 2014.
+Originally hailing from the UK, Diggerland opened its first US based park in West Berlin New Jersey in 2014.
 The park offers a host of rides, attractions and events, ranging from zip lines, to rock walls, to rope courses, and more.
-Diggerland team members do a nice job accommodating special need kids throughout the park’s open season, and they also host a SAND event (Special Abilities Night at Diggerland).
+Diggerland team members do a nice job accommodating special needs kids throughout the park’s open season, and they also host a SAND event (Special Abilities Night at Diggerland).

 Location: West Berlin, NJ

 Time: Open between March and November.
 Call for more info.